PAMorin/Genome_wide_heterozygosity_ANGSD/README.md

 ################################################################

-# Get sliding windows of 1,000,000 bp
+## Get sliding windows of 1,000,000 bp

 do this once before running script, so that the scaffold lengths list is already in the OUTDIR

 bedtools makewindows -g ${OUTDIR}/${REF}_1MB_scaffold.lengths.txt -w 1000000 | awk '$3 ~ "000000" {print$1":"$2"-"$3}' > ${OUTDIR}/${REF}_1MB_windows.tx

-# variables
+# Variables

 ###############